Ruwaa-A/Designing_Robot_joint/README.md

 # Designing a Robot joint
-The purpose of this project is to design a robot joint to allow easier movement.
+The purpose of this project is to design a robot joint that allows for easier movment.

 ## Design Choices: